wach128/cordova-plugin-health/README.md

 ### openHealthSettings()

-Opens the health app (HealthConnect on Android) so that the user can review permissions and settings.
+Opens the health app (HealthConnect on Android, Health app on iOS) so that the user can review permissions and settings.

 ```js
 cordova.plugins.health.openHealthSettings(successCallback, errorCallback)
 ```

-Currently only working on Android.

 ### requestAuthorization()